 - Social program officer

 - Training consultant

-While the specific wage levels may differ from one growth series to the next, the administration of each growth series is typically the same:
+While the specific wage levels may differ among growth series, each is typically administered in the same way:

-- The hiring ministry assesses the employee's qualifications and experience and then determines the employee's growth series starting level (typically Level 1)
+- The hiring ministry assesses the employee's qualifications and experience and determines the employee's growth series starting level (usually Level 1)

-- The employee gains on-the-job experience and/or training, and progresses through a series of levels with corresponding higher salary levels until they reach the full working level for the job.
-Each level on the growth plan is equal to six months of full-time employment (or 913 hours)
+- The employee gains on-the-job experience and/or training.
+They progress through a series of levels with corresponding higher salary levels until they reach the job`s full working level.
+Each level on the growth plan equals six months of full-time employment (or 913 hours)

-- Once placed in the growth plan, employees who meet ministry standards of performance will be eligible to move to the next level of the plan at the end of the shift during which 913 hours paid at the straight time rate are accumulated
+- Employees who meet ministry standards of performance are eligible to move to the next level of the plan at the end of the shift during which they accumulate 913 hours paid at the straight-time rate

-Find the growth plans and levels of pay for these positions using the Salary Look-up Tool.
+Find the growth plans and pay rates for these positions using the Salary Look-up Tool.

 Accumulation of Hours in a Growth Series

-Each growth series position has several levels (similar to salary steps).
+Each growth series position has several levels (like salary steps).
 Employees appointed to these positions typically start at the Level 1 and move up one level every six months (913 hours) until they reach the job’s full working level.

 Accumulation of hours of experience includes

 - Short Term Illness or Injury Plan (STIIP)